A £26 charge is made for each bin, to cover the administration and delivery costs associated with providing:

 Providing your own bin

 If you choose to provide your own black bin from another supplier, you will own the bin.
-However, in order for us to empty your bin you will need to have agreed to our terms and conditions which stipulate that you will be responsible for replacing your bin, should it become lost or damaged.
+However, in order for us to empty your bin you will need to have agreed to our terms and conditions which mean you will be responsible for replacing your bin, should it become lost or damaged.
 The bin you provide must meet a certain specification to make sure it is safe to empty.
-Details of this specification and our terms and conditions will be provided when you complete our 'Request a larger or additional black bin' form on our 'Your bins' web page, or by contacting us.

 If you choose not to pay for a bin or provide one from an alternative supplier, we will not be able to provide you with a waste collection service.
 You will need to make alternative arrangements with a licensed waste collection provider.
 You have a Duty of Care to ensure your waste is collected and disposed of correctly, and failure to do so can lead to a fine and/or a criminal prosecution.